Increased Florida Corporate Tax Collections Estimated to Trigger $540M in Refunds Statewide and 2019 Tax Rate Reduction to 4.459%

 As previously reported by Dean Mead, Florida’s corporate income taxpayers will be receiving a significant tax refund in spring 2020 and a retroactive corporate tax rate reduction for 2019 (Tax Refunds and Rate Reductions Ahead for Florida Companies and 2018 Florida Legislature Enacts Numerous State and Local Tax Changes).
 Both adjustments stem from legislation over the last two years to address Florida’s adoption of the Tax Cuts and Jobs Act and some of the base broadening provisions contained therein.

 According to the forecast adopted by Florida’s economists, a corporate income tax refund of $543.2 million should be due back to taxpayers as a result of significant increased collections during the state’s 2018-2019 fiscal year.
-Corporate taxpayers will receive these automatic refunds on or before May 1, 2020 in an amount proportionate to the corporate income tax paid by the taxpayer during fiscal year 2018-2019.
+Corporate taxpayers will receive these automatic refunds on or before May 1, 2020 in an amount proportionate to the company’s corporate income tax liability as filed on its return for tax years beginning between April 1, 2017 and March 31, 2018.

 In addition, the economists’ determination will result in a retroactive corporate tax rate reduction to 4.459% for tax years beginning on or after January 1, 2019.
 The official reduction will be published by the Department of Revenue on or before October 1, 2019.
 This change may result in over-payments during a company’s first two estimated tax payments for 2019.
 Also, the change may create an opportunity for additional refunds or credits.